jheftmann/unstack/README.md

 To use it as a Small Victories theme, go the developers.smallvictories Github.

 ## As a plugin
-1. Include `unstack.js` in your project:
+1. Include `unstack.js` in your project.
+(You’ll also need jQuery.)
 ```
 <script src="unstack.js"></script>
 ```
-You’ll also need jQuery.

 2. Call the `unstack` function in your JS:
 ```
 unstack({